Introductory Note:

 All kinds of words could be used to describe what keeping a reflective journal will do for the one who writes it; writing a journal regularly will enrich, nourish, mature, heal, develop, broaden, enhance and transform you.
 No doubt about it, if you become a consistent journal keeper, you will change and be changed.

-I could list numbers of well-known journal writers and the titles of their published journals to demonstrate this, among them Augustine’s Confessions, The Diary of a Young Girl by Anne Frank, the journals of Lewis and Clark, The Life and Diary of David Brainerd, Blaise Pascal’s Pensées, Anne Morrow Lindburgh’s series of published journals and many others.
+I could list numbers of well-known journal writers and the titles of their published journals to demonstrate this, among them Augustine’s Confessions, The Diary of a Young Girl by Anne Frank, The Journals of Lewis and Clark, The Life and Diary of David Brainerd, Blaise Pascal’s Pensées, Anne Morrow Lindburgh’s series of published journals, and many others.
 But maybe two case-histories will serve as examples.

 Sharon Earl, a young married woman who spent a week with me in a journal workshop, wrote to me: